nicolet5/DiffCapAnalyzer/docs/useCases.md

 Three Use Cases:

 1. Input your own battery cycling data, select and visualize representative cycles to get nice plots.
-Components:
+*Components*:
-* GUI asking to load users cycling data, data type from a dropdown menu (text, excel).
+- GUI asking to load users cycling data, data type from a dropdown menu (text, excel).
-* read file into dataframe using pd.read_csv, pd.read_excel
+- read file into dataframe using pd.read_csv, pd.read_excel
-* Check for empty cells and delete those rows.
+- Check for empty cells and delete those rows.
 Also delete/consolidate rows with repeat voltages for when dq/dv is calculated (dv /= 0).
-* from raw data, create new column, calculate dq/dv for each point, put in the new column.
+- from raw data, create new column, calculate dq/dv for each point, put in the new column.
-* Return to user number of cycles found, ask which representative cycles to display.
+- Return to user number of cycles found, ask which representative cycles to display.
-* plot dq/dv for selected cycles, show user in a nice formatted plot.
+- plot dq/dv for selected cycles, show user in a nice formatted plot.

-* 2. Look for trends in your own battery cycling data (freedom for user
-Components: plots, smoothing function, cleaning data functions
 2. Look for trends in your own battery cycling data (freedom for user to select what trends to look for).
 *Components*: